 Mr. Richman is a past chair of the Construction Law Section of the State Bar and is a member of the ABA Forum on the Construction Industry.
 He is also active in the Arizona Builders Alliance, where he is a member of the Legislative Review Committee and the Legal Advisory Council.
-Mr. Richman is also a member of the Construction Law Attorney Forum of the National Association of Home Builders.
+Mr. Richman is also a member of the Construction Law Attorney Forum of the National Association of Home Builders and a Charter Fellow of the Construction Lawyer's Society of America.
 He has written several articles and given seminars on such topics as managing construction defect risks, handling construction claims, design build construction, the AIA construction contract documents, risk-shifting contract clauses, lien laws, legislative amendments affecting the construction industry, alternative dispute resolution, and insurance/indemnification issues.
 Mr. Richman is also a member of the American Arbitration Association’s construction industry panel and has served as an arbitrator of construction disputes on numerous occasions.
 In addition to handling claims involving all aspects of real estate development, Mr. Richman’s practice includes the drafting and negotiation of construction agreements, both for developers and contractors.

 - the enforcement of arbitration provisions (Harrington v.
 Pulte Home Corp., 211 Ariz.
 241, 245, 119 P.3d 1044 (App.
 2005));